-Oakland City University has historically included an effective Educator Preparation Program.
-The School of Education at OCU has provided many teachers for schools in the local area, nationally, and internationally.
+Oakland City University has historically included an effective Educator Preparation Program (EPP).
+The School of Education (SOE) at OCU has provided many teachers for schools in the region, state, nationally, and internationally.
 In 1988, the Board of Trustees designated the School of Education as the official unit, responsible to the Indiana Department of Education (IDOE).
-Faculty members who instruct in early childhood education, elementary and secondary education, health and physical education, special education, curriculum and instruction, and education leadership are all voting members of the School of Education.
-Faculty members in specific content areas are consulted concerning decisions about secondary education issues.
+Full-time faculty members who instruct in early childhood education, elementary and secondary education, health and physical education, special education, curriculum and instruction, and educational leadership are all voting members of the School of Education.
+Faculty members in specific content areas at OCU are consulted when decisions are made about secondary education programs.
 The School of Education is led by a Dean who reports to the University Provost.